etwk/blog/content/lists/books.md

 - [ ] Trauma And Recovery: The Aftermath Of Violence- From Domestic Abuse To Political Terror #trauma #must
 - [ ] The Art of Loving (Erich Fromm) #love #theory  #must
 - [ ] The Psychology of Secrets: My Adventures with Murderers, Cults and Influencers (Andrew Gold) #interactions #social-science
+- Annie Duke
+	- [ ] Quit: The Power of Knowing When to Walk Away #trading #decision-making #must
+	- [ ] Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts #decision-making #business

 ## Relationship
 - [ ] Never Eat Alone, Expanded and Updated: And Other Secrets to Success, One Relationship at a Time